onflow/fcl-js/packages/fcl-core/src/wallet-provider-spec/draft.md

 `fcl.authenticate()` is triggered.
 It looks up the **Challenge Handshake Url** with `config().get("challenge.handshake")`.
-FCL will render an iframe using the **Challenge Handshake Url** at the src, also passing in a couple query paramaters.
+FCL will render an iframe using the **Challenge Handshake Url** at the src, also passing in a couple query parameters.

 > During development (and on mainnet) FCL can be configured to use the wallet directly by
 > setting the **Challenge Handshake Url** to the wallet providers **Authentication Endpoint**